 Four from Baton Rouge Police's now-defunct 'Street Crimes' unit indicted in 2020 abuse case

 BATON ROUGE — Four Baton Rouge police officers who worked in the now-defunct "Street Crimes" unit were indicted Tuesday on charges linked to the alleged abuse of a suspect in 2020.

-BRPD officers Todd Thomas, Doug Chustz and Troy Lawrence Sr. were formally charged with obstruction of justice and conspiracy to commit malfeasance in office.
-Officer Jesse Barcelona was charged with conspiracy to commit malfeasance in office.
+A fourth officer was cleared.

+The grand jury indicted BRPD officers Doug Chutz Jr., 44; Martele Jackson, 38; Troy Lawrence Sr., 49; and Todd Thomas, 32.
+It decided against charges for officer Jesse Barcelona.

+According to the indictment handed up Tuesday afternoon, Chutz, Jackson and Thomas committed obstruction of justice; Chutz, Lawrence and Thomas committed criminal conspiracy to commit obstruction of justice; and Chutz, Jackson, Lawrence and Thomas committed malfeasance in office.

 The WBRZ Investigative Unit reported that the arrests stemmed from an incident in 2020 when a person was strip searched, beaten and shocked with a taser on Plank Road.
 The body camera footage was supposedly lost.